dflash10/RLX/HTTPS_SETUP_GUIDE.md

-# HTTPS Setup Guide for RX3 RHealth App
+# HTTPS Setup Guide for RLX App

 ## 🔒 Why HTTPS is Important